by Brian Snyder

 Bitcoin needs to end, now.
 And other blockchain-based currencies along with it.
 If, like many people, you only have a vague idea of what Bitcoin is, you need to know two critical facts.
 First, Bitcoin is a currency that is “mined” via computing calculations, and second, in aggregate those calculations use about as much energy as the nation of Argentina.
 To make matters worse, that energy use is growing.

 In 2020, “Bitcoin Bros” mined about 400,000 bitcoins and consumed something like 120 TWh of energy.
 Given an exchange rate of one bitcoin to $50,000 (roughly its price today), this 120 TWh “generated” a product worth about $20 billion.
 Thus, each dollar’s worth of bitcoin required about 6 kWh to produce.
-But, since 65% of the energy used to produce electricity is lost as heat, this means it took about 17 kWh of primary energy to generate $1 of bitcoin.
+But, since 65 percent of the energy used to produce electricity is lost as heat, this means it took about 17 kWh of primary energy to generate $1 of bitcoin.

 In contrast, U.S. GDP was $21 trillion in 2019 and consumed about 100 quadrillion BTUs of primary energy.
 That works out to about 1.4 kWh of primary energy per dollar of product produced.
-Thus, Bitcoin is at least 10 times more energy intensive than the average of the U.S. economy, which is itself far from energy efficient.
+Thus, Bitcoin is at least ten times more energy intensive than the average of the U.S. economy, which is itself far from energy efficient.

 Bitcoin is even more wasteful than this comparison suggests for at least two reasons.
 First, Bitcoin prices may be inflated.
 I assumed that one bitcoin produced $50,000 worth of product, but that reflects Bitcoin’s current high price which may or may not reflect its future exchange rate.
 But second and far more critically, unlike Bitcoin, and generally speaking, the U.S. economy improves people’s wellbeing.
 I am frequently critical of the utilitarian and monetary methods by which we quantify this wellbeing, but there is no doubt that the production of food, shelter, art, education, healthcare, clothing and myriad of other goods and services makes everyone’s lives better.